 School-based Child Abuse Prevention Education

-Schools are an effective setting for implementing prevention programs, including child sexual abuse prevention programs.
+Schools are an effective setting for implementing prevention programs, which may include child abuse prevention programs.
 Children are more likely to prevent and disclose questionable experiences if they are taught how to identify such experiences, feel confident in their ability to stop or avoid their experiences, and have trusted adults with whom to discuss their experiences.

 The Center team conducted two randomized control trials (RCT) to evaluate the knowledge acquisition of children who received the Monique Burr Foundation for Children’s Child Safety Matters(R) curriculum, a program designed to educate kindergarten to grade five children about multiple forms of victimization.
 In short, the program worked to improve children’s knowledge, even children as young as 5 years old.
 These studies also demonstrated that four learning sessions are better than two sessions and some concepts are easier to understand than others.